 ACAA - Harassment and Sexual Harassment of Students

-Harassment of students because of race, color, sex, sexual orientation, gender identity, religion, ancestry or national origin, or disability is prohibited.
-Such conduct is a violation of Board policy and may constitute illegal discrimination under state and federal laws.
+Such conduct is a violation of Board policy and may constitute illegal discrimination under state and/or federal laws.

 A. Harassment

-Harassment includes, but is not limited to, verbal abuse and other offensive conduct based on race, color, sex, sexual orientation, gender identity, religion, ancestry or national origin, or disability.
-Harassment that rises to the level of physical assault, battery and/or abuse, and/or bullying behavior are also addressed in Board Policies JICIA – Weapons, Violence and School Safety and JICK – Bullying.
+Harassment includes, but is not limited to, verbal abuse and other unwelcome, offensive conduct based on the protected categories listed above.
+Harassment that rises to the level of physical assault, battery, and/or abuse, and/or bullying behavior are also addressed in Board Policies JICIA – Weapons, Violence and School Safety and JICK – Bullying.

-Sexual harassment is addressed under federal and state laws/regulations.
-The scope and definitions of sexual harassment under these laws differ, as described below.
+Sexual Harassment and other forms of Sex-Based Harassment are addressed under federal and state laws/regulations.
+The scope and definitions of sexual/sex-based harassment under these laws differ, as described below.

 a.
-“Quid pro quo” sexual harassment by a school employee: Conditioning a school aid, benefit or service (such as a better grade or a college recommendation) on an individual’s participation in unwelcome sexual conduct;
+“Quid pro quo” harassment by a school employee, agent, or other person authorized by the school unit to provide an aid, benefit, or service under an education program or activity, explicitly or impliedly conditioning the provision of such aid, benefit, or service (such as a better grade or college recommendation) on the individual’s participation in unwelcome sexual conduct.

 c.
-Sexual assault, dating violence, domestic violence and stalking as these terms are defined in federal laws.
+Sexual assault, dating violence, domestic violence, and stalking, as these terms are defined in applicable federal laws/regulations.

 2. Sexual Harassment Under Maine Law